MicrosoftDocs/query-docs/query-languages/m/quick-tour-of-the-power-query-m-formula-language.md

 ## Create a query with Query Editor

 To create an advanced query, you use the **Query Editor**.
 A mashup query is composed of variables, expressions, and values encapsulated by a **let** expression.
-A variable can contain spaces by using the # identifier with the name in quotes as in #"Variable name".
+A variable can contain spaces by using the # identifier with the name in quotes as in `#"Variable name"`.

 A **let** expression follows this structure: